IshaanKaul210104/ML-Model-Recommender/README.md

 ## 🎯 Project Goal

-Instead of blindly trying every algorithm, this tool intelligently analyzes your dataset and recommends the most suitable ML model by examining:
+Instead of blindly trying every algorithm, this tool intelligently analyzes your dataset and recommends the most suitable ML model by examining the following:

 - 🔁 **Task Type** (Regression, Classification, Clustering)
 - 📈 **Skewness** of features